Prompt Lacks Context Hierarchy: Why the Model Answers the Wrong Part

 </requirements>

-Step 3: Mark hard rules with emphasis
+Step 3: Mark hard rules with ALL-CAPS keywords

 ## Hard requirements

-**MUST NOT**: Reveal internal employee names.
+MUST NOT: reveal internal employee names.

-**MUST**: Return as JSON.
+MUST: return valid JSON.

-[TOP] Task + Non-negotiables
+[TOP] Task + non-negotiables

 [MID] Background, transcripts, references

-[BOT] Output format + reminder of non-negotiables
+[BOT] Output format + restate the non-negotiables

-Step 5: Summarize long references
+Step 5: Summarize long references and ground answers in quotes

-<summary>The customer is angry about billing; key claim is they were
+<summary>Customer is angry about billing; key claim is they were

 charged twice for the same period.</summary>